 Understanding Fix-It Tickets

 After fixing the issue, the driver must have the correction verified.
-This is usually done by a police officer who will sign off on the citation confirming the violation has been corrected.
+This is usually done by a police officer who will sign off on the citation, confirming the violation has been corrected.
+To resolve a fix-it ticket, you must fix the problem and get the back of the ticket signed by an authorized person.
 The signed citation is then submitted to the local traffic court, often with a small administrative fee.

 Common correctable offenses include: